 Cite This Page:

-January 17th, 2012 - Genus description The original Neidium page was posted in 2009 by Spaulding and Edlund, with Metzeltin added at a later date.
-Bahls clarified the diagnostic features and expanded on the genus description in the text for this website.
-There were no taxonomic or nomenclatural changes involved in the update.
-(S. Spaulding)
+The original Neidiopsis page was posted in 2009 by Spaulding and Edlund, with Metzeltin added at a later date.
+Bahls clarified the diagnostic features and expanded on the genus description in the text for this update.
+There were no taxonomic or nomenclatural changes involved in the update. - S. Spaulding